lorien/ru-osint-infosec-map/README.md

 ## How to submit new data or fix?

-Just create a new issue in this project.
+Just create a new issue in github project.